 Choosing the right printing company may sound simple, but you will be surprised how easy it is to make a mistake.
-Read on to find out how you can make sure you get your printing right first time.
+There are many options available, from local printers to online printers based halfway around the world.

 Many people simply buy from who they already know or go for the cheapest quote they get and hope for the best, but quality, service, green credentials and reliability are just as important as price.

 - Check the quality of work.
 The appearance and professionalism of your printed documents have an impact on customers.
 They are a representation of your company, so it pays to get it right.
 Ask to see samples of work the printer has done before.
 Is it of the right standard and quality that you want for your own products?
 It may seem better in the short term to go for the cheapest option, but this can prove a false economy if the products printed are not up to standard and this may reflect badly on your business.

 - Check ‘green credentials’.
 More than half the trees chopped down in the world are used for paper.
 Before choosing a printer, make sure you know what their carbon footprint is and that they have FSC (Forest Stewardship Council) and PEFC (Programme for the Endorsement of Forests) certification.
 Unfortunately, some printers promote their products as “FSC approved” without a valid ‘Chain of Custody’.
 If you want to be sure asked to see their Chain of Custody Certificate.
 For more information visit www.fsc.org and www.pefc.co.uk

 - Check their green printing policy.
 If your customers care about the environment, they need to know that you care as well.
 The International standard ISO 14001 is only awarded to those companies who reach specified requirements for an effective environmental management system.
 Make sure you chose a printer who is certified and doing it’s very best for the environment, not just paying lip service or talking about it.
 Remember that your business will also boost its green credentials if you are using a proven eco-friendly printer.